Merrion Street is one of the most famous nightspots in Leeds and it’s no wonder with so many bars and restaurants for you to visit…

 North Brewing Co., Unit 6, Taverners Walk Industrial Estate, Sheepscar Grove, Leeds, West Yorkshire, LS7 1AH.

-You can find everything from old school pubs to Thai restaurants and alternative bars at the top of Vicar Lane.
+You can find everything from old school pubs to Thai restaurants and alternative bars on Vicar Lane.

 Thai Aroy Dee